sosogarehichi/AlquilappCar/AlquilApp/README.md

 # AlquilApp

-AlquilApp is a full-stack application built with TypeScript, React for the frontend, and Node.js with Express for the backend.
-This project aims to provide a robust platform for managing rental applications.

-## Project Structure

-The project is organized into two main directories: `frontend` and `backend`.

-### Frontend

-The frontend is built using React and TypeScript.
-It includes:

-- **src/**: Contains the source code for the React application.
-  - **index.tsx**: Entry point of the React application.
-  - **App.tsx**: Main application component.
-  - **components/**: Reusable components.# AlquilApp

 AlquilApp es una aplicación full-stack construida con TypeScript, React para el frontend y Node.js con Express para el backend.
 Este proyecto tiene como objetivo proporcionar una plataforma robusta para la gestión de solicitudes de alquiler.

 ## Estructura del Proyecto